At The Chef’s Garden, you never have to choose between foods bursting with sweetness and flavor and those that are very good for your health.

 At The Chef’s Garden nutrition goes hand-in-hand with flavorful, quality vegetables.
 It is so important that in 2019, we opened an on-site agricultural research facility.
 We study how to maximize the flavor, color and nutrition of our vegetables in order to bring the highest quality to your door.

 As a result of our regenerative farming practices, we have found that our products can contain up to 200 to 500% more mineral content than the USDA average!
 Learn more about our Health and Wellness initiatives.

 Click here to read health and wellness articles that we love!

 When you think of farmacy, it’s our flavorful fresh vegetables, herbs and microgreens that will likely come to mind first.
 And, you’re right.
 They’re an excellent source of nutrition.
 But, don’t forget about dried, pickled and fermented vegetables, because they’re another quality source of vitamins and minerals, with experts focusing more and more on fermented foods for gut health, from pickles to sauerkraut and more.

-We focused on fermentation ourselves at our Roots 2015 culinary conference (here is a report on that presentation) and the Culinary Vegetable Institute team is on the cutting edge of experimenting with presenting the most delicious and nutritious dried, pickled and fermented vegetables possible.
+We focused on fermentation ourselves at our Roots 2015 culinary conference and the Culinary Vegetable Institute team is on the cutting edge of experimenting with presenting the most delicious and nutritious dried, pickled and fermented vegetables possible.